Overview

 Accommodation: Lodging at Bellairs is spartan, usually two to a room, at a very modest daily rate of $60 to $80 US per person.
 Rooms are of the level of student dormitories.
 Do not expect the luxury of the incredibly expensive hotels on either side of the institute.

-Food: Breakfast and dinner is provided for the entire group at an additional cost.
+Food: Dinner is provided for the entire group at an additional cost.
 We tend to buy lunch from local vendors.

 Currency: US currency is freely accepted on the island at a fixed rate of 2 Barbadian dollars per US dollar